 If you feel you have a mental health problem, you may contact the Los Angeles County MHP directly at (800) 854-7771.
-This is a toll-free telephone number that is available 24-hours a day, seven days a week.
-Verbal and oral interpretation of your rights, benefits and treatments is available in your preferred language.
+This is a toll-free telephone number that is available 24 hours a day, 7 days a week.
+Written and verbal interpretation of your rights, benefits and treatments is available in your preferred language.
 You do not need to see your regular doctor first or get permission or a referral before you call.

+You may also request a State Fair Hearing.
+Please see page 48 in the State of California section of this booklet for more information.
 If you believe you would benefit from specialty mental health services and are eligible for Medi-Cal, the Los Angeles County MHP will help you find out if you may get mental health treatments and services.
-If you would like more information about specific services, please see the sections on 'Services' on the State of California page 9 in this booklet.
+If you would like more information about specific services, please see the sections on 'Services' on the State of California page 15 in this booklet.